Massive river flooding expected in China's Guangdong, threatening millions

 Raging muddy flood waters swept one vehicle down a narrow street in Zhaoqing, showed a video released by Hongxing News.

-“It rained like a waterfall for an hour and a half on the highway driving home last night,” said another netizen.
-“I couldn’t see the road at all.”
+"It rained like a waterfall for an hour and a half on the highway driving home last night," said another Weibo user.
+"I couldn't see the road at all."

+Authorities in Qingyuan and Shaoguan also suspended ships from travelling through several rivers, with maritime departments dispatching forces to be on duty, and coordinate emergency tugboats and emergency rescue vessels.

-Data showed 2,609 hydrological stations with daily rainfall greater than 50mm, accounting for about 59 per cent of all observation stations.
-At 8am on April 21, 27 hydrological stations in Guangdong were on alert.
+Data showed 2,609 hydrological stations with daily rainfall greater than 50 mm (1.97 inches), accounting for about 59% of all observation stations.
+At 8 a.m.
+Sunday, 27 hydrological stations in Guangdong were on alert.

-In neighboring Guangxi region, west of Guangdong, violent hurricane-like winds can be seen destroying buildings from state media video footage.
+In neighboring Guangxi, west of Guangdong, violent hurricane-like winds whipped the region, destroying buildings state media video footage showed.
 Some places have also experienced hailstones and major flooding, CCTV said.